+- a.
+Banking and finance;

+- b.
+Broadcast media;

+- c.
+Emergency services and disaster response;

+- d.
+Energy;

 - e.
 Health;

 - f.
 Telecommunications;

 - g.
 Transportation (land, sea, air); and

-- 14 h.
+- 40 h.
 Water.
+41

-An entity, whether public or private, that owns, operates, and maintains CII in the industries mentioned above, and as updated by the Department of Information and Communications Technology (DICT), shall be covered by this Act.

-The DICT shall institute a consultation process to update the definition of a CII, the list of CII institutions, and the sector or industry covered as CII every three (3) years from the effectivity of this Act.

-Sec.
-5. Adoption of Minimum Information Security Standards. - All covered CII institutions shall adopt and implement adequate measures to protect their ICT systems and infrastructure, and respond to and recover from any information security incident, in compliance with existing laws, rules and regulations.
+- An entity, whether public or private, that owns, operates, and maintains CII in the industries mentioned above, and as updated by the Department of Information and Communications Technology (DICT), shall be covered by this Act. - The DICT shall institute a consultation process to update the definition of a CII, the list of CII institutions, and the sector or industry covered as CII every three (3) years from the effectivity of this Act. - 50 Sec.
+5. Adoption of Minimum Information Security Standards.
+All 51 covered CII institutions shall adopt and implement adequate measures to protect their 52 ICT systems and infrastructure, and respond to and recover from any information security 53 incident, in compliance with existing laws, rules and regulations. - 54

-They shall be required to:
+They are required to:

-a. adopt the Code of Practice stipulated in the Philippine National Standard (PNS) on ISO/IEC 27001 Information Security Management System (ISMS) (series of standards) and PNS ISO 22301 Security and resilience - Business continuity management systems (BCMS).
-They shall also adopt the ISO/IEC 27701 Privacy Information Management Systems, as applicable;

-b. submit to the DICT a copy of their formal certification as proof of adoption of the PNS ISO/IEC 27000 (series of standards), PNS ISO 22301, and ISO/IEC 27701, as applicable; and c. ensure that their certificates are up-to-date and shall submit the latest annual audit confirmation to the DICT.
+- a. adopt the Code of Practice stipulated in the Philippine National Standard (PNS) on ISO/IEC 27001 Information Security Management System (ISMS) (series of standards) and PNS ISO 22301 Security and resilience Business continuity management systems (BCMS).
+They shall also adopt the ISO/IEC 27701 Privacy Information Management Systems, as applicable; - b. submit to the DICT a copy of their formal certification as proof of adoption of the PNS ISO/IEC 27000 (series of standards), PNS ISO 22301, and ISO/IEC 27701, as applicable; and - c. ensure that their certificates are up-to-date and shall submit the latest annual audit confirmation to the DICT.

-In lieu of the submission of formal certification above, covered CII institutions shall subject themselves to an annual information security self-assessment using standards, such as but not limited to, the Center for Internet Security (CIS) Controls or the National Institute of Standards and Technology (NIST) Special Publication (SP) 800-53, during the first quarter of each year.
-The concerned institution shall submit this self-declaration and attest to its validity to the DICT on or before the 31st of March.
-The self-declaration shall be signed off by the respective head of the department directly in charge of the agency's information security systems.
+16 In lieu of the submission of formal certification above, covered CII institutions shall 17 subject themselves to an annual information security self-assessment using standards, such as but not limited to, the Center for Internet Security (CIS) Controls or the National 18 Institute of Standards and Technology (NIST) Special Publication (SP) 800-53, during the 19 first guarter of each year.
+The concerned institution shall submit this self-declaration and 20 attest to its validity to the DICT on or before the 31st of March.
+The self-declaration shall 21 22 be signed off by the respective head of the department directly in charge of the agency's 23 information security systems.